-Designated senior leader Name Claire Bramwell-Smith with overall responsibility for attendance Contact details 01522 882800 cbramwell@prioryacademies.co.uk Attandanas Officer Name Troy Willcocks Attendance Officer Contact details Twillcocks@prioryacademies.co.uk Name Claire Bramwell-Smith Who to contact to discuss attendance support Role Assistant Headteacher Contact details cbramwell@prioryacademies.co.uk Start of academy day 8.30am End of academy day 3.00pm Register closing time AM Register 8.55am For pupils studying the BTEC National Extended Diploma in Sport, registers will close at 9.15am.
+Γ Designated senior leader Name Miss G Gerrard with overall responsibility Contact 01522 882800 for attendance details ggerrard@prioryacademies.co.uk Augustanas Officer Name Mr T Willcocks Attendance Officer Contact details Twillcocks@prioryacademies.co.uk Name Miss G Gerrard Who to contact to discuss attendance support Role Assistant Headteacher •• Contact 01522 882800 details ggerrard@prioryacademies.co.uk Start of academy day 8.30am End of academy day 3.00pm Register closing time AM Register 9.00am For pupils studying the BTEC National Extended Diploma in Sport, registers will close at 9.15am.
 A pupil who arrives after the register has closed, will be marked as 'U'.
-PM A pupil who arrives after the register holds closed, will be marked as 'U'.
-In order to request a leave of absence a parent must Complete 'Leave of absence form' (Appendix A) and submit to Mrs C Bramwell-Smith at generalenquiries@priorycity.co.uk In the event that your child is going to be absent, parents are expected to Contact the academy by phone before 8:30am.
-Please ring 01522 882800, select the option for reporting a student absence and leave a brief message.
-First day calling In the event that your child is absent from the academy, and the reason for their absence has not been communicated, you will receive contact from the academy on the first day of the child's absence.
+PM Register 2.30pm A pupil who arrives after the register has closed, will be marked as 'U'.
+In order to request a leave of absence a parent must Complete 'Leave of absence form' (Appendix A) and submit to Miss G Gerrard at generalenquiries@priorycity.co.uk OR Complete 'Leave of absence form' on the academy website (The Priory City of Lincoln Academy - Home): Academy Information > Attendance, Punctuality and Behaviour > Request for a leave of absence In the event that your child is going to be absent, parents are expected to Complete the 'Report Absence' form which can be found on the Academy website (The Priory City of Lincoln Academy - Home) First day calling In the event that your child is absent from the academy, and the reason for their absence has not been communicated, you will receive contact from the academy on the first day of the child's absence.
 Contact will be made on each subsequent day of absence if a reason for absence has not been provided.
+This is by an In Touch text message before 10.00am daily.
+If you do not respond to this message, the academy will make contact by telephone.
+If your child has been absent and the academy has been unable to obtain a reason for their absence, then a Pastoral Manager will be in contact as soon as possible by phone to ascertain the reason for the Unexplained absences absence.
+If, 5 x working days after the session, a reason for absence has not been obtained, the academy will code the child's absence as unauthorised.
+Any student that is late will receive a 15 minute How the academy manages detention, to be sat the Friday of that week at 3pm. lateness Persistent lateness will be dealt with on an individual lateriess basis.
+Good attendance is a key part of our rewards system.
+Each module we recognise tutor groups and individuals for improved or good attendance.
+Attendance is , , How the goodensy celebrated weekly through assemblies - trophies are How the academy presented for tutor groups with the highest attendance promotes and incentivises and for individual students who have shown tenacity good attendance and resilience to improve, or sustain good attendance.
+Students who achieve 100% attendance on a weekly basis are entered into a prize draw.
+At the end of each term, there is a 2 week incentive prize draw, with both daily rewards and a Grand Prize.
+Progress checks and reports home to parents How the academy informs Telephone calls as appropriate with parental pupils and parents about a meetings where there are concerns child's attendance Students are shown their attendance on a weekly cinia s attenuance tracker through their form tutor and record this in their Personal Development booklets.